ftlabs/ftellipsis/README.md

 Solves the problem of applying ellipsis (&hellip;) on a multi-line block of text at the point it overflows its container.
 Ellipsis will work in conjuction with CSS [column-count](https://developer.mozilla.org/en-US/docs/CSS/column-count) if you wish.

 Results are best in webkit browsers due to the availability of [webkit-line-clamp](http://dropshado.ws/post/1015351370/webkit-line-clamp).
-For non-webkit browsers Ellipsis falls back to clamping text and positioning an element over the end of the overflowing line, allowing the developer to style this however they wish.
+For non-webkit browsers FTEllipsis falls back to clamping text and positioning an element over the end of the overflowing line, allowing the developer to style this however they wish.

 ## Getting Started

 ##### NPM

 ```
-$ npm install ellipsis
+$ npm install ftellipsis
 ```

 ##### Bower

 ```
-$ bower install ellipsis
+$ bower install ftellipsis
 ```

 or download the [production version][min] or the [development version][max].